ijtools/RegionFeaturesJ/README.md

 ### GUI Use

-Once ImageJ is restarted, it provides a new `RegionFEaturesJ` plugin within the Plugins->IJTools->Analysis menu.
+Once ImageJ is restarted, it provides a new `RegionFeaturesJ` plugin within the Plugins->IJTools->Analysis menu.

-The behaviour of the dialog is similar to the "Analyze Regions" Plugin in MorphoLibJ.
+The behavior of the dialog is similar to that of the "Analyze Regions" Plugin in MorphoLibJ.
 Results are displayed in a ResultsTable.

 ### Programmatic use

-A RegionFeatures object may be initialized with an image containing a label map, i.e. an image (8-bits, 16-bits, or 32-bits) containing for each pixel the integer label of the region it belongs to.
+A RegionFeatures object may be initialized with an image containing a **label map**, i.e. an image (8-bits, 16-bits, or 32-bits) containing for each pixel the integer label of the region it belongs to.
 ```java
 // setup an ImagePlus containing the label map